-Daniel Sheehan is a Harvard College, Harvard Law School and Harvard Divinity School-trained Constitutional Scholar and Federal Civil Rights Attorney.
-He is a veteran of more than a dozen landmark American civil rights cases (See Dan's biography) He has served as Chief Counsel, Chief Trial Counsel, Associate Trial Counsel, Director of Civil Discovery and as Director of Professional Investigations in numerous precedent-setting cases.
-Daniel has also served “Of Counsel” in a number of additional constitutional appellate cases before the United States Supreme Court and federal courts of appeals.
+Daniel Sheehan is a Harvard College, Law School and Divinity School-trained constitutional laywer.
+He is a veteran of more than a dozen landmark American civil rights cases (See Dan's biography) He has served as chief counsel, chief trial counsel, associate trial counsel, director of civil discovery and director of investigations in numerous precedent-setting cases.
+Daniel has also served as “of counsel” in a number of additional constitutional appellate cases before the United States Supreme Court and federal courts of appeals.

 Daniel Sheehan is able to provide a range of legal services, including:

-Dan is also available open to personally initiate and supervise extraordinary cases when the legal issues and public interest potential of such cases align with his interests and skills.
-He is particularly troubled by the current Executive, Legislative and Judicial "rollbacks" of eighty years of progressive gains made by our American people and he is, therefore, available to work with others to develop comprehensive political strategies that will lead to a healthier balance of power throughout our American legal system.
+Dan is also available to initiate and supervise extraordinary cases when the legal issues and public interest potential of such cases align with his interests and skills.
+He is particularly troubled by the current executive, legislative and judicial "rollbacks" of eighty years of progressive gains made by our American people and he is, therefore, available to work with others to develop comprehensive political strategies that will lead to a healthier balance of power throughout our American legal system.

 Please contact Daniel if you want to explore the possibility of contracting him for any of the above services.
 You can also read more about these services below.